 IN-PATIENT MEDICAL CARE

 Scope of Care.
-Cedarcrest Center is a 26-bed pediatric post-acute care facility.
-For more than 70 years, we have provided comprehensive nursing support for children who have significant disabilities and high-risk medical conditions.
+Cedarcrest Center is a 26-bed pediatric intermediate care facility.
+For more than 70 years, we have provided comprehensive nursing support for New Hampshire children who have significant disabilities and high-risk medical conditions.

-At Cedarcrest Center we provide skilled and post-acute nursing services for infants, toddlers, children and adolescents who come to us at risk for developmental delay or with an intellectual disability, and also with one or more of an array of other medical diagnoses:
+At Cedarcrest Center we provide skilled and sub-acute nursing care for infants, toddlers, children and adolescents who come to us at risk for developmental delay or with an intellectual disability, and also with one or more of an array of other medical diagnoses: